harlov/django-rest-generator/README.md

 Features:

-	-	create api urls, and inject into main urls
+*	create api urls, and inject into main urls
-	-	add apps with url-linking
+*	add apps with url-linking

-to start:
+## To quick start:
+- install django to your virtual environment
+- create project
-	- add rest_generator to your django settings apps
+- add `rest_generator` to your django settings
-	- ./manage.py initrestgenerator
+- ```./manage.py initrestgenerator```